gurunandan-bhat/fcg/content/reviews/this-is-the-zodiac-speaking.md

 +++
-title = 'This is the Zodiac Speaking' date = 2024-10-26T13:22:10+05:30 draft = false
+title = 'This Is the Zodiac Speaking' date = 2024-10-26T13:22:10+05:30 draft = false
-mreviews = ['This is the Zodiac Speaking'] critics = ['Rohan Naahar'] publication = '' subtitle = "The most famous unsolved murder case in American history gets the Netflix treatment"
+mreviews = ['This Is the Zodiac Speaking'] critics = ['Rohan Naahar'] publication = '' subtitle = "The most famous unsolved murder case in American history gets the Netflix treatment"